 What does "bot-free" mean?

 Most AI meeting tools work by joining your call as a participant.
 A bot appears in the attendee list with a name like "Fireflies.ai Notetaker" or "Otter.ai."
 Everyone on the call can see it.
+The same is true of newer tools like Read AI and Circleback: both join as visible participants.

 Bot-free tools capture the conversation without joining as a participant.
 The other people on the call have no indication that AI is present.